-Dillon M. Banda (born Magare Banda) is a film director and producer.
+Dillon M. Banda (born Magare Banda) is a film director.
 From 2014 to 2017 he served as the founder and lead director of Lekker, the filmmaking collective headquartered in Hong Kong, and he is also the co-founder of SoundChips, the site that reviews, shares and showcases new music from artists around the world.

 With his childhood and formative years spent across 3 continents - Europe, Africa and now Asia - Dillon brings a unique sensibility and heightened cultural sensitivity to his work.
 His films are typified by a keen attention to cinematography and aesthetics, often blurring the line between narrative and documentary, albeit with a consistently cinematic touch.